sdhanemkula/aws-documentation/security_info/networking/api_gateway.md

 * Method should NOT have AuthorizationType set to 'NONE'

-**TODO: Need to add more info here**

-## Vpc endpoint policy (ETS)
+## Vpc endpoint policy
-VPC endpoint policy will be created by ETS team for a given account.
+VPC endpoint policy should be created for a given account.

 This policy grants:
 * basic network access security